jest-community/eslint-plugin-jest/docs/rules/no-interpolation-inline-snapshot.md

-# No string interpolation inside inline snapshots (no-interpolation-inline-snapshot)
+# Disallow string interpolation inside inline snapshots (`no-interpolation-inline-snapshot`)

 Prevents the use of string interpolations within `toMatchInlineSnapshot`.